Bayesian Pyramids: Identifiable Multilayer Discrete Latent Structure Models for Discrete Data: Bayesian Pyramids: Multilayer Latent Structure Models

-We focus on modeling the joint distribution of multivariate unordered categorical data.
-For an integer $m$, denote $[m]=\{1,2,\ldots,m\}$.
-Suppose for each subject, there are $p$ observed variables $\bo y=(y_1,\ldots,y_p)^\top$, where $y_j\in[d_j]$ for each variable $j\in[p]$.
-The traditional latent class model (LCM) \citep{lazarsfeld1950,goodman1974lcm} posits the following joint distribution of $\bo y$,
+{In this subsection, we reveal an interesting equivalence relationship between our Bayesian Pyramid models and Latent Class Models \citep[LCMs][]{goodman1974lcm} with certain equality constraints.
+Such equivalence will pave the way for investigating the identifiability of Bayesian Pyramids.} The traditional latent class model (LCM) \citep{lazarsfeld1950,goodman1974lcm} posits the following joint distribution of $\bo y_i$ for a random subject $i$,

-The above equation specifies a finite mixture model with one discrete latent variable having $k$ categories (i.e., $k$ latent classes).
-In particular, given a latent variable $z\in[k]$, $\nu_h = \mathbb P(z = h)$ denotes the probability of $z$ belonging to the $h$th latent class, and $\lambda^{(j)}_{c_j,h} = \mathbb P(y_j=c_j\mid z_j=h)$ denotes the conditional probability of response $c_j$ for variable $y_j$ given the latent class membership $h$.
+The above equation specifies a finite mixture model with one discrete latent variable having $H$ categories (i.e., $H$ latent classes).
+In particular, given a latent variable $z\in[H]$, $\nu_h = \mathbb P(z = h)$ denotes the probability of $z$ belonging to the $h$th latent class, and $\lambda^{(j)}_{c_j,h} = \mathbb P(y_j=c_j\mid z_j=h)$ denotes the conditional probability of response $c_j$ for variable $y_j$ given the latent class membership $h$.
 Expression \eqref{eq-lca} implies the $p$ observed variables $y_1,\ldots,y_p$ are conditionally independent given the latent $z$.
 In the Bayesian literature, the model in \cite{dunson2009} is a nonparametric generalization of \eqref{eq-lca}, which allows an infinite number of latent classes.

 Latent class modeling under \eqref{eq-lca} is widely used in social and biomedical sciences, where researchers often hope to infer subpopulations of individuals having different profiles \citep{collins2009lca}.
 However, the overly-simplistic form of \eqref{eq-lca} can lead to poor performance in inferring distinct and interpretable subpopulations.
 In particular, the model assumes that individuals in different subpopulations have completely different probabilities $\lambda^{(j)}_{c_j,h}$ for all $c_j \in [d_j]$ and $j \in [p]$, and conditionally on subpopulation membership all the variables are independent.
-These restrictions can force the number of classes to increase in order to provide an adequate fit to the data.
-This can degrade interpretability and moreover the linear growth in the number of parameters in \eqref{eq-lca} with $k$ can lead to large uncertainty in parameter estimation.
+These restrictions can force the number of classes to increase in order to provide an adequate fit to the data, which can degrade interpretability of a plain latent class model.